MustafaJafar/pipeline-technical-roadmap/00_pipeline_intro.md

 ---
 ## Plan :
+- Learn DCC apps APIs
+     > How to use code to interact with DCC apps
 - Virtual Machines : <br>
      > To mimic the basic structure of a studio's network. <br>